CeleritasML/eli5c/data_creation/README.md

 ### Dataset Summary

 The ELI5-Category dataset is a smaller but newer and categorized version of the original ELI5 dataset.
 It's an English-language dataset of questions and answers gathered from the [r/explainlikeimfive](https://www.reddit.com/r/explainlikeimfive/) subreddit where users ask factual questions requiring paragraph-length or longer answers.
-After 2017, a tagging system was introduced to this subreddit so that the questions can be categorized to different topics according to their tags.
-Since the training and validation set are built by questions in different topics, the dateset is expected to alleviate the train/validation overlapping issue in the original [ELI5 dataset](https://huggingface.co/datasets/eli5).
+After 2017, a tagging system was introduced to this subreddit so that the questions can be categorized into different topics according to their tags.
+Since the training and validation set is built by questions in different topics, the dataset is expected to alleviate the train/validation overlapping issue in the original [ELI5 dataset](https://huggingface.co/datasets/eli5).

 ### Supported Tasks and Leaderboards